-PREPARATION OF CHITOSAN NANOPARTICLE VACCINE (updated 2021-09-15)
+PREPARATION OF CHITOSAN NANOPARTICLE VACCINE (updated 2022-07-22; update includes note about the adjuvant imiquimod)

 We have performed many iterations of vaccine preparation, with a range of ingredients and concentrations.
 The vaccine formula and production protocols below are simpler than earlier versions.
 Current versions use water soluble derivatized chitosan rather than unmodified chitosan, and this simplifies preparation since unmodified chitosan is only soluble at acidic pH.